 Student Transportation Services

-Fees are charged for in-town transportation (students who are ineligible for transportation funding) in the communities of Bonnyville, Cold Lake and Lac La Biche.
+Fees are also charged for students who are ineligible for transportation funding in the communities of Bonnyville, Cold Lake and Lac La Biche.
+These are students in Kindergarten to Grades 6 who live within 1.0 km of their designated school, and students in grades 7-12 who live within 2.0 km of their designated school.
 Please note that in-town routes are subject to availability of bus contractors and drivers and students may be placed on a waiting list until space becomes available on an established route.

 Transportation fee refunds will be applied in the following circumstances: